ningchencontact/azure-docs.zh-tw/articles/iot-hub/tutorial-routing.md

 # Log into Azure account.
 Login-AzureRMAccount

-# Set the values for the resource names.
+# Set the values for the resource names that don't have to be globally unique.
+# The resources that have to have unique names are named in the script below
+#   with a random number concatenated to the name so you can probably just
+#   run this script, and it will work with no conflicts.
 $location = "West US"
 $resourceGroup = "ContosoResources"
 $iotHubConsumerGroup = "ContosoConsumers"
 $containerName = "contosoresults"
 $iotDeviceName = "Contoso-Test-Device"

-# These resource names must be globally unique.
-# You might need to change these if they are already in use by someone else.
-$iotHubName = "ContosoTestHub"
-$storageAccountName = "contosoresultsstorage"
-$serviceBusNamespace = "ContosoSBNamespace"
-$serviceBusQueueName  = "ContosoSBQueue"

 # Create the resource group to be used
 #   for all resources for this tutorial.
 New-AzureRmResourceGroup -Name $resourceGroup -Location $location

+# The IoT hub name must be globally unique, so add a random number to the end.
+$iotHubName = "ContosoTestHub$(Get-Random)"
+Write-Host "IoT hub name is " $iotHubName

 # Create the IoT hub.
 New-AzureRmIotHub -ResourceGroupName $resourceGroup `